djsime1/awesome-flipperzero/FAQ.md

 These are shadow files, and they're created whenever an emulated tag is written to.
 They store a copy of the original file with whatever was written.
 This way, the original file remains untouched.

-### Why doesnt my bank card work when i emulate it?
+### Why doesn't my bank card work when I emulate it?
-credit cards are encrypted, the information you saw when you read and saved your card is the unencrypted portion of the card. this information is not enough to emulate and complete a transaction. you cannot emulate the encrypted portion.
+EMV Credit/Debit cards are mostly encrypted.
+The information Flipper reads is the unencrypted portion of the card.
+This alone is not enough to emulate and complete a transaction.
+It is impossible to read the encrypted parts.